bishwa-7/AWS-Lambda/RDS.md

 - Amazon recommends using RDS as default choice for most relational database deployment.
 - RDS is responsible for hosting the software components and infrastructure and you are responsible for query tuning
+- Multi-AZ deployment - only use when you need to run production database that needs high uptime

 ### Disadvantage of alternatives:
 - On-premise deployment: